-An Entry Summary Declaration, required before goods move.
-TSS supports Entry Summary Declarations for all movements from Greater Britain (GB) to Northern Island (NI) via RoRo and via air into inventory-linked locations.
-TSS will not support Entry Summary Declarations (or data safety and security equivalents) for maritime (sea) movements for GB to NI or for movements from RoW excluding EU to NI; these must be completed outside of TSS
+1. An Entry Summary Declaration, required before goods move

+TSS supports Entry Summary Declarations for all movements from GB to NI via RoRo and via air into inventory-linked locations.
+TSS will not support Entry Summary Declarations (or information safety and security equivalents) for maritime (sea) movements for GB to NI or for movements from RoW excluding EU to NI; these must be completed outside of TSS.